sct/overseerr/docs/using-overseerr/settings/README.md

 When enabled, all images (including media posters from TMDb) will be cached locally on your server.
 Images will also be optimized for client devices; i.e., if you access Overseerr using a mobile device, smaller versions will be served compared to when accessing Overseerr on desktop.

 Note that this feature requires and will use a significant amount of disk space!
-The cached images are stored in `/app/.next/cache/images`.
+The cached images are stored in `/app/.next/cache/images` inside the container or VM.

 This setting is disabled by default.